Moving to the United States: Relocation Guide

 H-1B sponsorship is one of the most well-known ways to hire skilled foreign professionals in specialized fields.
 Generally, once an employee is granted H-1B status, they’re able to hold and renew it for up to 6 years — or longer for many people undergoing green card sponsorship.
 A few things to consider:

-📌 Skills requirement: The employee must fall within the “specialty occupation workers” category, where the offered job requires at least a bachelor’s degree or equivalent in a specialized field of study related to the work.
-The sponsored employee also needs to have the qualifications required for the position.
+📌 Skills Requirement: The employee must fall within the “specialty occupation workers” category, where the offered job requires at least a bachelor’s degree or equivalent in a directly related specific specialty.
+The sponsored employee must meet the qualification criteria specific to the role.

-📌 Changes to employment: H-1B employment is specific to the terms listed in the petition, so changes in an employee’s position, employing entity, and work location may require a filing to amend their H-1B status.
+📌 Changes to Employment: H-1B employment is specific to the details listed in the petition.
+Any significant changes to job duties, work location, or employing entity may require filing an amended petition with USCIS to remain compliant.

 Your talent is in good hands with us